nxrighthere/UnrealCLR/MANUAL.md

 }
 ```

+See [tests project](https://github.com/nxrighthere/UnrealCLR/tree/master/Source/Managed/Tests) for a basic implementation of various systems.

 ### Blueprints
 The plugin provides two blueprints to manage the execution.
 They can be used in any combinations with other nodes, data types, and C++ code to weave managed functionality with events.
 It's highly recommended to use creative approaches that extract information from blueprint classes instead of using plain strings for managed functions.